girover/laravel-family-tree-builder/README.md

     $node->newChild($data, 'f');
 ```
 ##
-To add add photo for the node:
+To add uploaded photo to the node:
 ```php
     <?php